eddiesTime/sme_app/raw_documentation.md

 #### Stateful Widget

-To explain what a `Stateful Widget` is and how it works, I will summarise the youtube video _How Stateful Widgets Are Used Best - Flutter Widgets 101 Ep.
+To explain what a `Stateful Widget` is and how it works, I will summarise the YouTube video _How Stateful Widgets Are Used Best - Flutter Widgets 101 Ep.
 2_ [[@HowStatefulWidgets]](https://www.youtube.com/watch?v=AqCMFXEmf3w&t=0s).
 It is the second video of a great series by the Flutter team explaining the different types of widgets used by Flutter.

 A `Stateful Widget` by itself is, as all widgets are, _immutable_.
 It holds `immutable configurations` and a `createState()` method.
 The `createState()` method creates a `State Object`, which contains mutable configurations and a `build()` method to build the children of the `Stateful Widget`.
 The state object is held by the `StatefulElement`.
 It is responsible for mutating its state and notifying Flutter to update the UI to reflect changes whenever the state of the state object changes.
 The element holding the state object marks itself as `dirty` which triggers Flutter to update the UI rebuilding its children.